 - Terrace House: Opening New Doors ran for 49 episodes.

-- The original Terrace House ran for a whopping 98 episodes.
+- Terrace House: Tokyo 2019-2020 ran for 42 episodes.

 Is Terrace House Real?

-Is Terrace House completely authentic and utterly divorced from all outside influence?
+Is Terrace House completely authentic and divorced from all outside influence?
 No, of course not.
-The costs and logistics of television make that impossible, and at the end of the day, Terrace House is still a work of television that needs to turn a profit.
+The logistics of television make that impossible—and at the end of the day, Terrace House is still a work of television that needs to turn a profit.

 What's the difference?

-If housemates have a big event going on outside the house—such as meeting with a romantic interest for dinner or going to a job interview—they let the producers know ahead of time so the camera crews can obtain permission and set their cameras up to capture the footage.
+If housemates have a big event going on outside the house—such as meeting with a romantic interest or going to a job interview—they let the producers know ahead of time so the camera crews can obtain permission to set up their cameras on location.

-In that sense, Terrace House is produced.
+All of that means that Terrace House is produced.

-Watching the seeds of a relationship form as members flirt, biting your nails because couples can't align their priorities, feeling sympathy when the ones you're rooting for get rejected after they finally summon up the courage to do what needs doing—it’s all part of the fun.
+Watching the seeds of a relationship form as members flirt...
+Biting your nails because couples can't align their priorities...
+Feeling sympathy when the one you're rooting for gets rejected after summoning the courage...
+It's all part of the fun.

-I've actually learned a lot about myself while watching Terrace House: in the housemates I detest, I see my own flaws and weaknesses reflected back at me; in the housemates I admire, I see how much more I can still grow in my own life.
+I've actually learned a lot about myself while watching Terrace House.
+In the housemates I detest, I see my own flaws and weaknesses reflected back at me.
+In the housemates I admire, I see how much more I can still grow in my own life.